jarrodsampson/Presidency/README.md

 ## Description

-> Blast your way through space collecting more parts to build a bigger and better ship.
-Upgrade ships and weapons and make it to the final level in this fast-paced game!
+> Blast your way to the presidency!
+Don't let anyone stop you!
+Play through multiple levels fighting off Hilary in the elections while collecting Bush, Bill, Bernie, Ben Carson, and Obama pins.
+Collect more votes  in the form of pins on the campaign trail.
+Buy and collect presidential pins and aim for the highest score possible as you shoot Hillary's e-mails right back at her!

 ## Features
-- Upgrade ship and weapons
+- Buy from store
-- Soundtrack and great music
+- Soundtrack and sound effects
 - Multiple Levels
 - Bonus Level